f4z3r/ievent-k8s-workshop/kafka-handson/kafka-handson.md

 ```
 </details>

-After applying the ingress, you should be able to browse to your controlcenter with `localhost:9080`, and see your brokers, topics, etc.
+After applying the ingress, you should be able to browse to your controlcenter with `localhost:9080`.
+You will find monitoring information about your topic `my-first-topic` and your connector `my-first-connector`.